Who is Fox on The Masked Singer?

 Is Fox Rita Simons or Samantha Womack?

-In fact, with the East Finish clue, your entire forged of EastEnders immediately come below suspicion.
+In fact, with the East Finish clue, the whole forged of EastEnders immediately come beneath suspicion.

-Instantly discuss turned to Rita Simons or Samantha Womack, who famously performed Roxy and Ronnie Mitchell on the BBC cleaning soap till a few years again.
+Instantly speak turned to Rita Simons or Samantha Womack, who famously performed Roxy and Ronnie Mitchell on the BBC cleaning soap till a few years again.

-Each have had expertise on the stage and could be no strangers to bursting in to track.
+Each have had expertise on the stage and can be no strangers to bursting in to tune.

 Add Comment